pyeventsourcing/eventsourcing/docs/topics/application.rst

             return self.repository.get(page_id)

-Now let's construct the application object, and create a new page.
+Now let's construct the application object and create a new page (with a deliberate spelling mistake).

 .. code:: python